Last updated on May 13, 2021

 9. How long we retain your information

-We will retain your information for as long as your account is active, your information is needed to provide you services or fulfill your orders, or as required to fulfill our legal obligations.
+We will retain your information for as long as your account is active, your information is needed to provide you services or fulfill your orders, as required to fulfill our legal obligations, or for any amount of time allowable by applicable law.
 If you wish to delete your account or request that we no longer use your information to provide you services, contact us at firstname.lastname@example.org.
-We will respond to your request within 30 days provided that we can verify the request and your authority to make such a request.
+We will respond to your request in a timely manner as required by applicable law, provided that we can verify the request and your authority to make such a request.
 We will retain and use your information as necessary to fulfill our obligations and agreements, resolve disputes and comply with our legal obligations.

 10. How we secure your information